 PAPPL is a simple C-based framework/library for developing CUPS Printer Applications, which are the recommended replacement for printer drivers.
-I have specifically developed PAPPL to support LPrint and a Gutenprint Printer Application, but it is sufficiently general purpose to support any kind of printer or driver that can be used on desktops, servers, and in embedded environments.
+It was specifically developed to support LPrint and a future Gutenprint Printer Application but is sufficiently general purpose to support any kind of printer or driver that can be used on desktops, servers, and in embedded environments.

 PAPPL supports JPEG, PNG, PWG Raster, Apple Raster, and “raw” printing to printers connected via USB and network (AppSocket/JetDirect) connections.
-PAPPL provides access to the printer via its embedded IPP Everywhere™ service, either local to the computer or on your whole network, which can then be discovered and used by any application.
+PAPPL provides an embedded IPP Everywhere™ service that provides access to printers locally or on your whole network.

 PAPPL is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS), so it can be used freely in any project you’d like.
 If you want to support the development of this framework financially, please consider sponsoring me through Github.
 I am also available to do consulting and/or development through my company Lakeside Robotics (https://www.lakesiderobotics.ca).

-PAPPL requires a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®.
-It also requires the following support libraries:
+operating system such as Linux®, macOS®, QNX®, or VxWorks®.
+On Windows, the

-Most development happens on a Mac, with testing on various Linux distributions and a Raspberry Pi Zero W to ensure that memory and CPU requirements remain low.
+Most development happens on a Mac, with testing on various Linux distributions, Windows 10, and a Raspberry Pi Zero W to ensure that memory and CPU requirements remain low.

 This software is based loosely on the “ippeveprinter.c” code from CUPS.